manoloah/panicbutton_app/panic_button_flutter/README.md

    - Supports pause and resume functionality
    - Maintains detailed statistics including total breathing time
    - Tracks cumulative practice across patterns

+5. **Auto-Start Behavior**:
+   - Breathing exercise auto-starts ONLY when initiated from the home screen panic button
+   - When accessed from other parts of the app (journey, navbar), manual start is required
+   - This prevents accidental exercise starts when navigating the app

 ## Breathing Activity Tracking